EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 `cleos` is a _command line interface_ (CLI) to interact with the blockchain and to manage wallets.

 Execute `cleos --help` in your terminal to get a top-level help text.
 You can also just call `cleos` or `cleos subcomand` without any parameters to output help text.
-For example `cleos wallet`, will output help text in the context of `wallet`
+For example, `cleos wallet` will output help text in the context of the `wallet`.

 If you would like to view the command reference for `cleos`, you can find it here: [https://developers.eos.io/eosio-cleos/reference](https://developers.eos.io/eosio-cleos/reference).